Service for Sight helps members live out Delta Gamma’s do good motto.Join Us

 Since our first Do Good week in 2014, our sisters all over the world have participated and answered the call to do good.
 Delta Gammas have come together during challenging times to support sisters and friends.
 Delta Gammas have served their communities virtually or while socially distanced amidst a global pandemic to help others.
 Delta Gammas have done small things that make a big difference.

-Every Delta Gamma is expected to complete a minimum of 8 Do Good Hours each year.
+Every Delta Gamma is encouraged to complete a minimum of eight Do Good Hours each year.
 This service can be related to Service for Sight, or members can follow their passions in other areas of service.
-And although 8 hours is the minimum expectation, many members and chapters do much more!
+And although eight hours is the minimum, many members and chapters do much more!

-In the 2020-2021 academic year, Delta Gammas dedicated more than 67,000 hours in service to others and MILLIONS of hours since we started keeping track 30 years ago!
+In the 2021-2022 academic year, Delta Gammas dedicated more than 115,420 hours in service to others and MILLIONS of hours since we started keeping track over 30 years ago!

-Delta Gamma chapters love to find creative and engaging ways to support our philanthropy Service for Sight and DG partner organizations!
-Each year, Delta Gammas raise around 2 MILLION dollars through fundraising events.
+Delta Gamma chapters love to find creative and engaging ways to support our philanthropy Service for Sight and non-profit organizations that support our Service for Sight mission!
+Each year, Delta Gammas raise around $2.6 MILLION dollars through fundraising events.

 In addition to philanthropic opportunities, the Foundation offers avenues of support for members during their collegiate experience and beyond!
 These include: